secretsciencelab/secretcampfire/docs/ADVANCED.md

 You're all set!
 Only catch is without a credit card on Heroku, your free quota remains at 550 hours per month -- not enough to run your blog 24/7.
 It'll go to sleep whenever it's idle for 30 minutes and it'll take a couple of seconds to wake up whenever you get visitors.

-## How to upgrade to the latest `secret campfire` code
+## How to upgrade your `secret campfire` blog to the latest official version

-When you click Deploy, a `snapshot` of the master code wooshes to your server and gets run.
+When you clicked Deploy, a `snapshot` of the official master code wooshed to your server and got installed.

-As time goes by, the master code will get updated to a newer version.
-But, your server does not automatically get updated and it will remain on the older `snapshot`.
+As time goes by, the master code will get updated.
+New features will be added and bugs will be fixed.
+But, your server does not automatically get updated.
+It stays on your older `snapshot`.
 This is so that your blog doesn't change unless you say so.

 To upgrade your blog to the latest master code, please see [UPGRADING](UPGRADING.md).
 Upgrading does not touch any data you have stored your database.
 Your data is kept safe and unmolested.